lfsimoes/mars_express__esn/README.md

 ### Models ###

-I saw the competition as an opportunity to finally spend some time studying and implementing [Echo State Networks][ESN_schol] (a type of Recurrent Neural Network).
+I saw the competition as an opportunity to study and implement [Echo State Networks][ESN_schol] (a type of Recurrent Neural Network).
 All my modelling effort was therefore spent on getting the most I could out of them, and them alone.

 The Jupyter notebook's sections on "[Parameter sweeps][nb_params]" and "[Training ensembles][nb_ensem]" describe the steps taken to understand their behaviour, and to train them as accurately as possible.